FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 | Source→Target	|TCP	|87	|`[TCP Retransmission] 52170 → 22 [PSH, ACK] Seq=1 Ack=1 Win=132096 Len=33`|
 | Source→Target	|TCP	|87	|`[TCP Retransmission] 52170 → 22 [PSH, ACK] Seq=1 Ack=1 Win=132096 Len=33`|
 | Source→Target	|TCP	|54	|`52170 → 22 [RST, ACK] Seq=34 Ack=1 Win=0 Len=0`|

+The target never responds to our requests, before our clients gives up with the [`RST`](https://developers.cloudflare.com/fundamentals/reference/tcp-connections/#tcp-connections-and-keep-alives) signal.
+Note the three two packets of exchange, aka the [TCP handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/), the [MSS, maximum segment size](https://www.cloudflare.com/learning/network-layer/what-is-mss/) is not identical, a (weak) indication that whoever responded to us it not our actual target, but some kind of firewall or whatever.

 ## Whitelisted